About the Bioenergy Association of New Zealand (BANZ)

 Please note: From time to time meeting dates may have to change.
 The BANZ team will notify members of any changes as soon as possible.

 * Support to Biogas Interest Group

-* Support to Liquid Biofuels and Co-products IG
+* Support to Liquid Biofuels & Co-products IG

 * Member Liaison

 * Supporting the Wood Pellets IG

 * General administration

 * Website administration

 |BANZ has a special relationship with Bioenergy Australia and works closely with them to develop the Australasian bioenergy and biofuels market which in many ways is a single market.
 The Annual Bioenergy Australia Conference held in November each year is an opportunity for a sharing of the knowledge and experience of the participants in each market.|

 |A list of BANZ members can be downloaded here|